Kong/docs.konghq.com/app/_includes/md/konnect/dev-portal.md

     The spec must be in YAML or JSON format.
 To test this functionality, you can use [vitalsSpec.yaml](/konnect/vitalsSpec.yaml) as a sample spec.

-If you left the Konnect Service version in **Published** status, when you later publish this Service to the Dev Portal, this spec will be published under the version name.
+This OpenAPI spec will be shown under the version name when this Service is published to the Dev Portal.

 {% endif %}